bootsc/scene/readme.md

 # Behind the Scenes

-A blog about photography and the making of the shot.
+An observer's blog about a photographer